-- Complete 36 hours; 30 hours must be completed through Liberty University. - 2.00 GPA. - Degree must be completed within 5 years. - Resident students will be required to pass the graduate writing assessment or complete GRST 500. - Online students will be required to take the graduate writing assessment. - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.
+- Complete 36 hours. - A minimum of 30 hours must be completed through Liberty University, not to include credits from a prior degree earned through Liberty. - A maximum of six (6) hours of transfer credit, including credits from a degree on the same academic level previously earned through Liberty, may be applied to the degree. - 2.00 GPA. - Degree must be completed within 5 years. - All Resident students are required to enroll in and pass GRST 500 in their first semester. - All Online students admitted on Academic Probation are required to enroll in and pass GRST 500 in their first semester. - Submit a Graduation Application to the Registrar's Office at the beginning of the final semester.

 Master of Arts in Christian Ministry (M.A.C.M.)
-(36 hrs) Program O ptions: Online and Resident Formats Core Cour ses (27 hrs) CLED 510 Biblical Foundations of Leadership 3 CHHI 520 History of Christianity I 3 DSMN 500 Discipleship Ministries 3 EVAN 565 Contemporary Evangelism 3 GLST 500 Global Studies Survey 3 NBST 525 New Testament Introduction 3 OBST 590 Old Testament Introduction 3 THEO 510 Survey of Christian Doctrine 3 WRSP 510 Biblical Foundations of Worship 3 Elective Co ourses (9 hrs) - Choose three 500-600 level Seminary c ourses or an Area of Personal Interest lents who pursue a Master of Arts in Religion (I ree after the completion of this degree may trans sfer a max imum of 27 hrs from this degree into the MAR en selecting an Area of Personal Interest the student sh be n nindful of the prerequisites listed in the academic catal og
+(36 hrs) Program Options: Online and Resident Formats Core Courses (27 hrs) Biblical Foundations of Leadership CLED 510 3 CHHI 520 History of Christianity I 3 DSMN 500 Discipleship Ministries 3 EVAN 565 3 Contemporary Evangelism 3 GLST 500 Global Studies Survey 3 NBST 525 New Testament Introduction OBST 590 Old Testament Introduction 3 THEO 510 Survey of Christian Doctrine 3 WRSP 510 Biblical Foundations of Worship Elective Courses (9 hrs) - Choose three 500-600 level Seminary courses or an Area of Personal Interest Notes: Students who pursue a Master of Arts in Religion (MAR) degree after the completion of this degree may transfer a maximum of 27 hrs from this degree into the MAR When selecting an Area of Personal Interest, the student should be mindful of the prerequisites listed in this academic Catalog